3rd Gen’s Favorite Maintenance Free Decking

 Composite Picture Frame Deck

 This can either be done with the same color as the rest of the flooring or slightly different if you want to give it a two-tone appearance.
-Examples of picture framing can be seen in our decking gallery.
+More examples of picture framing can be seen in our decking gallery.
 Long story short, it gives your deck a more finished, refined aesthetic.

 TimberTech Hidden Deck Fasteners